USC School of Cinematic Arts: History

-In 1940, the department was renamed the Department of Cinema.
-By the latter 1970s, it was the Division of Cinema-Television, which, in 1983, became an independent academic unit, the USC School of Cinema-Television.
-This, in 2006, was renamed the USC School of Cinematic Arts.
+In 1932, USC introduced a course of study leading to a bachelor's degree in cinema.
+The program developed within the College of Letters, Arts and Sciences as the Department of Cinematography and was renamed the Department of Cinema in 1940.
+By the late 1970s it had become the Division of Cinema-Television, and in 1983 it became an independent academic unit as the USC School of Cinema-Television.
+In 2006, the school adopted its current name, the USC School of Cinematic Arts.